 Both the RX10 IV and the HX99 have zoom lenses built in.
 The RX10 IV has a 24-600mm f/2.4-4.0 optic and the HX99 offers a 24-720mm f/3.5-6.4 (focal lengths in full frame equivalent terms).
 Hence, the RX10 IV and HX99 provide the same view at the wide-angle end, but the HX99 has more tele-photo reach at the long end.
 The RX10 IV offers the faster maximum aperture.

 Concerning the storage of imaging data, both the RX10 IV and the HX99 write their files to SDXC or Memory Stick PRO Duo cards.
-The RX10 IV supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-RX10 IV and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.